square/debug_socket/README.md

 spec/debug_socket_spec.rb:48:in `block (4 levels) in <top (required)>'
 ```

-The gem also provides a helper script that wraps the above command.
-The
+The gem also provides a script.
+The `debug-socket` script takes one argument,
-`debug-socket` script takes one argument, the path to the unix socket, and it
+the path to the unix socket, and it will run the `backtrace` command through
-will run the `backtrace` command through that socket.
+that socket.

 ```
 % debug-socket ~/tmp/puma-debug-1234.sock